About the course

 can inspire, motivate and challenge

-can make each member of a thirty-strong class of children feel special
+can make each member of a thirty-strong class of children feel unique and special

 have drive, commitment and enthusiasm